baconpaul/BaconPlugs/README.md

 # The Bacon Music VCVRack Modules

 "Bacon Music" is my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
-The modules are mostly inspired by me noodling around, and they sort of fall into a few groups:
+The modules are mostly inspired by me noodling around with the platform since v0.5.something, and they sort of fall into a few groups:

 * Control voltage manipulation on 1v/oct signals to do things like glissando and musical quantization and a polyrhytmic clock;
 * Classic synth algorithms, including an implementation of the NES oscillators and a Karplus Strong implementation.
+* A polyphonic signal generator
 * and finally, not very useful modulations and distortions and stuff.

 All the source is here, released as of version 1.0.0 under a GPL3 license.
 (Prior versions were Apache 2).